ericgregory/adding-component/readme.md

 }
 ```

-We're exporting the add interface.
+We're exporting the add function.